 ACT/SAT scores, Advanced Placement (AP) Credit, or any college-level coursework you have completed will determine your placement testing requirements.
 These must be posted in the OSU system.

 ACT/SAT scores printed on high school transcripts, photocopied test results, or unoffficial transcripts are not acceptable.
 ACT/SAT scores and AP credit must be sent electronically from the Testing Company to The Ohio State University.

-Students with disabilities may request services through the online registration form or contact Michelle McLane, Disability Specialist, by phone at 419-755-4304 (8:00 a.m. to 5:00 p.m.) to make alternate arrangements for taking the Math Skills Assessment, English placement test, and Foreign Language placement test.
+Students with disabilities should contact Michelle McLane, Coordinator of Student Development & Access Services, by phone at 419-755-4304 (8:00 a.m. to 5:00 p.m.) to make alternate arrangements for taking the Math Skills Assessment, English placement test, and Foreign Language placement test.
 This includes students with disabilities who may need extended time, as well as students who need a scribe, a reader, an interpreter, or other support services.
 Documentation must be provided to determine eligibility before authorization can be given for accommodations.

 ENGLISH PLACEMENT TESTING

 The English placement test can only be taken at the on-campus testing session.
 The English Placement test consists of reading two prompts, then writing an essay.

 Some course credit in English composition is required for all undergraduate programs at Ohio State.
 No course credit will be given, nor will any English requirements for your chosen major be fulfilled from the English placement test.
 You are not required to take the English placement test if you have an AP score of 3 or higher in English Composition or college credit for English 1110 (the first year composition course required for all undergraduate students).